-Thousands upon thousands are just as surely destroying their lives by imprudence, neg-lect, dissipation in eating and drinking, and over-working, as he who ties the fatal knot or lifts the cup of poison to his lips.
+Thousands upon thousands are just as surely destroying their lives by imprudence, neglect, dissipation in eating and drinking, and overworking, as he who ties the fatal knot or little the cup of poison to his lips.

-Pretty justice was that wherein seventy thousand leraelites were slain for the sin of their king, if it were a sin to perpetrate the enormously heinous offense of numbering his subjects, a practice which is followed by all civilized nations of modern times.
-Jesus has left a mark upon that element of growth which pervades all things felating to man's history and experience; and although he may be thought of, and spoken about under dif-ferent names, the influence is one and the same, and of a positive and permanent character.
-The thing to be deplored is, that men cannot see that, in their intercourse with one another, however much they may have reason to differ, it is their duty to respect and help each other in a faithful discharge of the duties of life, irrespective of the personal opinions they may severally entertain.
-The certainty of immortality; the restoration of every friend cut off by the solemn mystery of death; a standard of right by which the worth of every act, word, or thought can be gauged are but some of the jewels entrusted to the keeping of every human being who has had the good for-tune to become a Spiritualist.
-It is not only as the result of a sympathy, which can never die, that our friends, who have departed this life, and have entered upon the higher spheres of life beyond, communicate with us, and impress their instructive thoughts upon our brain; it appears also to be as the result of an existing law that they should, under favorable circumstances, admit us to their counsels.
-A Memphis lady wrote to a friend in the north: "I believe the plague has made a Univer-salist of me.
+Pretty justice was that wherein seventy thousand israelites were slain for the sin of their king, if it were a sin to perpetrate the enormously heinous offense of numbering his subjects, a practice which is followed by all civilized nations of modern times:

+Jesus has left a mark upon that element of growth which pervades all things relating to growth which pervades all things relating to man's history and experience; and although he may be thought of, and spoken about under dif-ferent names, the influence is one and the same, and of a positive and permanent character.

+The thing to be deplored is, that men cannot see that, in their intercourse with one another, however much they may have reason to differ, it heir duty to respect and help each other in a faithful 'discharge of the duties of life, irrespect-ive of the personal opinions they may severally

+The certainty of immortality; the restoration of every friend cut off by the solemn mystery of death; a standard of right by which the worth of every act, word, or thought can be gauged are but some of the lewels entrusted to the keeping of every human being who has had the good for-tune to become a Spiritualist.

+It is not only as the result of a sympathy, which at is not only as the result of a sympathy, which can never die, that our friends, who have departed this life, and have entered upon the higher spheres of life beyond, communicate with us, and impress their instructive thoughts upon our brain; it appears also to be as the result of an existing law that they should, under favorable circumstances, admit us to their counsels.

+A Memphis lady wrote to a friend in the north: "I believe the plague has made a Universalist of me.
 I have seen men in a moment rise from the depths of degradation and wickedness to Christ-like sublimity in devotion and sacrifice, and the most polluted of my own sex suddenly changed into angels of love and mercy.
 Thus God teaches us to scorn none of His creatures.'

-The highest authority upon the question of prayer, whose commandments Christians profess to follow, said: "And when thou prayest, thou shalt not be as the hypocrites are, for they love to pray standing in the synagogues, and in the corners of the streets, etc.; "But thou, when thou prayest, enter into the closet, and when thou hast shut thy door, pray to thy Father which is in secret." etc. Mrs. E. D. Sienker says: Whoever does a noble deed, or gives utterance to a noble thought, raises, elevates and refines humanity.
+The highest authority upon the question of prayer, whose commandments Christians profess to follow, said: "And when thou prayest, thou shalt not be as the hypocrites are, for they love to pray standing in the synagogues, and in the corners of the streets, etc.; "But thou, when thou prayest, enter into the closet, and when thou prayest, enter into the closet, and when thou hast shut thy door pray to the Father which is to hast shut thy door, pray to thy Father which is in secret," etc.

+Mrs. E. D. Slenker says : Whoever does a noble deed, or gives utterance to a noble thought, raises, elevates and refines humanity.
 By associating with the good and pure, we invariably grow better and purer ourselves.
-By cultivating the beautiful and the artistic, we create tidal waves of the æsthetic which will flow from our own little world into the worlds of those around us.
+By cultivating the beautiful and the artistic, we create tidal waves of the esthetic which will flow from our own little world into the worlds of those around us.
 To give the lovely and the true from the storehouse of our selfhood adds to the treasures of our neighbor, and yet lessens not our own.